This post may contain affiliate links. If you make a purchase, I'll receive a commission. Disclosure.

 We got engaged, I returned to Alaska to sell my house and pack my bags and moved permanently.
 Because I could.
 I knew my business would come with me, having proved that during my time in Paris.

-But it didn’t work out exactly the way I expected
+It didn’t work out exactly the way I expected.

 Because I wasn’t ever coming back to Alaska, and the brutal time difference (I’m now 10 hours ahead), a lot of them broke up with me.
-It was one thing for me to be gone for 90 days, quite another for me to be permanently on the other side of the world.
+It was one thing for me to be gone for six months out of the year, quite another for me to be permanently on the other side of the world.
 And even though my business is still Alaska-based, I know a lot of biz peeps prefer to support their local economies.

 The final blow was when a client who was sending me lucrative, regular contract work closed her business and went into a completely different line of work.